basilnoor/color_microservice/README.md

 # Communication Contract
-> The microservice is not hosted so it must be ran locally on your machine alongside the web interface.
+> The microservice is not hosted so it must be ran locally on your machine simutaneously with the web interface.
 Microservice runs on localhost:4000

 <h3> How to REQUEST data from microservice </h3>